simon-ritchie/apysc/docstring_markdowns/apysc/_converter/cast.md

 **[Parameters]**

 - `int_or_float`: int or float or Int or Number
-  - Target integer value.
-If float is specified, conversion will be skipped.
+  - A Target integer value.
+If a float is specified, this interface skips the conversion.

 <hr>